microprediction/microprediction/README.md

  - *Markets are better at prediction than models* ([discuss](https://www.linkedin.com/posts/petercotton_tldr-activity-6983896509490610176-JTJB?utm_source=share&utm_medium=member_desktop)) - just harder to create and wield, until now.
  - Small "microprediction" markets ([glossary](https://microprediction.github.io/microprediction/glossary)) are surprisingly efficient.

-## Try it out ([docs](https://microprediction.github.io/microprediction/) and live [help](https://microprediction.github.io/microprediction/meet.html))

-If you would like to see how *easy* it is to wield a *new kind of market* to effect turnkey distributional prediction, see the [docs](https://microprediction.github.io/microprediction/) and, therein, observe that you can receive live [help](https://microprediction.github.io/microprediction/meet.html) getting started on Fridays, or in the [slack channel](https://microprediction.github.io/microprediction/slack.html).
-Key points:

- - The microprediction platform makes it [pretty trivial](https://microprediction.github.io/microprediction/publish.html) to initiate your own bespoke market.
- - [Many algorithms](https://www.microprediction.org/leaderboard.html) already competing to predict [other streams](https://www.microprediction.org/browse_streams.html) can easily predict yours too.
- - Many more will do so in the future.
-Anyone can [launch a new algorithm](https://microprediction.github.io/microprediction/predict.html) using anything they like in the Julia, R or Python [ecosystem](https://www.microprediction.com/blog/popular-timeseries-packages).

 ### Provocations ([book](https://mitpress.mit.edu/books/microprediction))

 - No single timeseries model should ever be called SOTA again ([discuss](https://www.linkedin.com/posts/petercotton_timeseries-forecasting-timeseriesanalysis-activity-6987561356862353408-iy2Z?utm_source=share&utm_medium=member_desktop)).